naderwaled/Clima-Flutter/README.md

 # Clima ☁

 ## Our Goal
-this ap done with openweathermap API.
+this app done with openweathermap API.